samueldominguez/cbox/README.md

 # cbox - comment blocks in boxes

+*cbox now supports Emacs Lisp, C like languages and R. It can easily be adapted for any language.
+Currently the source code can be modified slightly to support your favorite language, however soon you can do this directly from your .emacs for practical reasons*

 cbox allows the user to type in long comments explaining programs, putting in licenses and describing large sections of source code.
 It does so by opening up a temporary buffer for editing.
 Once finished the comment is inserted and boxed around for pretty